StefanoMartin/AlphaVantageRB/README.md

 ```

 ### STOCH
+* fastkperiod: it can be a positive integer (default "5")
+* slowkperiod: it can be a positive integer (default "3")
+* slowdperiod: it can be a positive integer (default "3")
+* slowkmatype: it is a MA parameter (default "0")
+* slowdmatype: it is a MA parameter (default "0")

 ``` ruby
 indicator = stock.indicator(function: "STOCH", interval: "weekly", fastkperiod: "5", slowkperiod: "3", slowdperiod: "3", slowkmatype: "0", slowdmatype: "0")
 indicator.fastk_period